yodertv/Reminders/README.md

 ## History

 ### Working tag: working-2024.10.23
+- Developed a pattern with vercel-test.
+Applying it in Todos now.
 - Attempting vercel deployment via github.
+- Now attempting vercel dev locally.

 ### Working tag: working-2024.10.13
 - Mongo and Atlas API seem to be able to create dbs on the fly.
 Will use this to refactor user-list.js which currently expects a pre-allocated db because of the past constraints.